nethranjalijayasanki/Children_Transportation_System/README.md

 The application exposes the following REST API endpoints:

 1. Passenger API 🧑‍🦱
    POST /api/passengers: Add a new passenger 📝

-GET /api/passengers: Get all passengers 👥
+- GET /api/passengers: Get all passengers 👥

-GET /api/passengers/{id}: Get a passenger by ID 🔍
+- GET /api/passengers/{id}: Get a passenger by ID 🔍

-PUT /api/passengers/{id}: Update a passenger ✏️
+- PUT /api/passengers/{id}: Update a passenger ✏️

-DELETE /api/passengers/{id}: Delete a passenger 🗑️
+- DELETE /api/passengers/{id}: Delete a passenger 🗑️

 2. Vehicle API 🚗
    POST /api/vehicles: Add a new vehicle 🚙

-GET /api/vehicles: Get all vehicles 🚘
+- GET /api/vehicles: Get all vehicles 🚘

-GET /api/vehicles/{id}: Get a vehicle by ID 🔎
+- GET /api/vehicles/{id}: Get a vehicle by ID 🔎

-PUT /api/vehicles/{id}: Update a vehicle 🛠️
+- PUT /api/vehicles/{id}: Update a vehicle 🛠️

-DELETE /api/vehicles/{id}: Delete a vehicle ❌
+- DELETE /api/vehicles/{id}: Delete a vehicle ❌

 3. Route API 🛣️
    POST /api/routes: Add a new route 🛤️

-GET /api/routes: Get all routes 🗺️
+- GET /api/routes: Get all routes 🗺️

-GET /api/routes/{id}: Get a route by ID 🔍
+- GET /api/routes/{id}: Get a route by ID 🔍

-PUT /api/routes/{id}: Update a route ✏️
+- PUT /api/routes/{id}: Update a route ✏️

-DELETE /api/routes/{id}: Delete a route 🗑️
+- DELETE /api/routes/{id}: Delete a route 🗑️

 4. Payment API 💳
    POST /api/payments: Add a new payment 💸

-GET /api/payments: Get all payments 💰
+- GET /api/payments: Get all payments 💰

-GET /api/payments/{id}: Get a payment by ID 🔍
+- GET /api/payments/{id}: Get a payment by ID 🔍

-PUT /api/payments/{id}: Update a payment ✏️
+- PUT /api/payments/{id}: Update a payment ✏️

-DELETE /api/payments/{id}: Delete a payment 🗑️
+- DELETE /api/payments/{id}: Delete a payment 🗑️

 5. Mechanic API 🔧
    POST /api/mechanics: Add a new mechanic 🛠️

-GET /api/mechanics: Get all mechanics 🔍
+- GET /api/mechanics: Get all mechanics 🔍

-GET /api/mechanics/{id}: Get a mechanic by ID 👨‍🔧
+- GET /api/mechanics/{id}: Get a mechanic by ID 👨‍🔧

-PUT /api/mechanics/{id}: Update a mechanic ✏️
+- PUT /api/mechanics/{id}: Update a mechanic ✏️

-DELETE /api/mechanics/{id}: Delete a mechanic 🗑️
+- DELETE /api/mechanics/{id}: Delete a mechanic 🗑️

-Testing with Postman 🧪
+**Testing with Postman 🧪:**
 You can use the provided Postman Collection to test the API endpoints.
 Import the collection into Postman and run the requests to interact with the system. 🚀

-Example Database Schema 📊
+**Example Database Schema 📊:**
 Here’s a simple example of the database schema:

-Passenger 🧑‍🦱

-Field	Type
-id	Long
-name	String
-age	Integer
-school	String
-pickupLocation	String
-Vehicle 🚗

-Field	Type
-id	Long
-plateNumber	String
-type	String
-capacity	Integer
-driverName	String
-Route 🛣️

-Field	Type
-id	Long
-routeName	String
-startingPoint	String
-destination	String
-Payment 💳

-Field	Type
-id	Long
-amount	Double
-paymentDate	String
-passengerId	Long
-Mechanic 🔧

-Field	Type
-id	Long
-name	String
-contactNumber	String
-serviceType	String
-Contributing 🤝
+### Passenger 🧑‍🦱

+- Field	Type
+- id	Long
+- name	String
+- age	Integer
+- school	String
+- pickupLocation	String

+### Vehicle 🚗

+- Field	Type
+- id	Long
+- plateNumber	String
+- type	String
+- capacity	Integer
+- driverName	String

+### Route 🛣️

+- Field	Type
+- id	Long
+- routeName	String
+- startingPoint	String
+- destination	String

+### Payment 💳

+- Field	Type
+- id	Long
+- amount	Double
+- paymentDate	String
+- passengerId	Long

+### Mechanic 🔧

+- Field	Type
+- id	Long
+- name	String
+- contactNumber	String
+- serviceType	String
+## Contributing 🤝
 Feel free to fork this project, create a new branch, and submit a pull request.
 Contributions are welcome! 🌟

-License 📜
+## License 📜
 This project is licensed under the MIT License.

-Acknowledgments 🙏
+## Acknowledgments 🙏
-Bootstrap for the UI framework.
+- Bootstrap for the UI framework.

-Spring Boot for the backend framework.
+- Spring Boot for the backend framework.

-MySQL for the database.
+- MySQL for the database.

-markdown
-Copy
-Edit